wirewright/wirewright/man/wwml.md

 > [!NOTE]
 > Structural comments work where whitespace works.
 Note, however, that you can only
 > comment out *terms* or *entries*, as in `;x: 100` or `;:x`.
 You cannot comment
-> selectors, items, keys, etc. structurally.
+> selectors, keys, etc. structurally.
 Use inline comments for this.

 ### Selection comments

-Selection comments are analogous to a structural comment, except this time you're not commenting a specific term out; but rather, commenting *all other terms* out.
+Selection comments are analogous to structural comments, except this time you're not commenting a specific term out; but rather, commenting *all other terms* out.
 This can be done using the `;,` prefix.